pulibrary/oclcpinyin/src/README.md

 OCLC Connexion Macros have the ability to access external files, but doing so slows down the macro considerably, especially for large files.
 To get around this, the macro essentially encloses the entire dictionary inside a large SWITCH statement.
-Therefore, the source code of the macro must be generated automatically, using a text files as a starting point.
+Therefore, the source code of the macro must be generated automatically, using text files as a starting point.
 The scripts and files in this collection are designed to generate this code.
 The code can then be copied and pasted into the OCLC Macro editor and saved.
 This is how the macro is finally "compiled".